nikosuenderhauf/roboticvisionchallenges/index.md

 layout: default
 ---

-## Introduction – What is the Robotic Vision Challenge?
+## Introduction
+Big benchmark challenges like [ILSVRC](http://www.image-net.org/challenges/LSVRC/) or [COCO](http://cocodataset.org) fuelled much of the remarkable progress in computer vision and deep learning over the past years.
+We aim to recreate this success story for robotic vision.

-We develop a set of new benchmark challenges for robotic vision that evaluate:
+We develop a set of new benchmark challenges specifically for robotic vision that evaluate:
    * scene understanding,
    * uncertainty estimation,
    * continuous learning for domain adaptation,